Mini Drivers: Inside the Niche History & Surging Future

 The mini driver has as much momentum in the golf equipment market right now as any club in recent years.

 Think about it.
-TaylorMade was the only major OEM to release a mini driver since 2015, dropping the Original One (2019), 300 Mini (2021), BRNR Mini (2023) and the new BRNR Mini Copper (2024).
-But all of a sudden, the likes of Callaway, Titleist, and PXG are dipping their toes into the mini driver waters.
+TaylorMade was the only major OEM to release a mini driver since 2015, dropping the Original One (2019), 300 Mini (2021), BRNR Mini (2023), and BRNR Mini Copper (2024).
+Then, all of a sudden, the likes of Callaway, Titleist, PXG, and even Krank began dipping their toes into the mini driver waters.

 This momentum proves that mini drivers are surging from a niche club to a viable option for one of the 14 spots in your bag.